Glossary of Concordium Terms#

 Dual to encryption key.
 In contrast to the encryption key, which is public, this key is only known to the account holder.

-An account that contributes stake to a baker pool, or to passive delegation.
+An account that contributes stake to a staking pool, or to passive delegation.
 When an account becomes a delegator, the delegated amount of CCD is locked so that it cannot be spent or transferred while it is delegated.
-Delegators earn rewards, minus a commission to the baker, in proportion to their delegated stake.
+Delegators earn rewards, minus a commission to the validator, in proportion to their delegated stake.

 A point at which an API – the code that allows two software programs to communicate with each other – connects with the software program.
 APIs work by sending requests for information from a web application or web server and receiving a response.